Сonsequences of attacks on Iranian South Pars and Qatari Ras Laffan LNG plant

 Israel's March 18 attack on Iran's South Pars gas field and Iran's retaliatory strikes on Qatar's Ras Laffan LNG plant, which liquefies gas from the North Field, have significantly reduced the availability of gas in the Asian region.

-Iran has also halted gas exports to neighboring Iraq and Türkiye.
+Iran has also halted gas exports to neighboring Iraq.
+And could limit or halt supply Türkiye as well.

-Iraq, which relied on Iran for 40% of its gas supply, will face an unsolvable problem during the upcoming heatwave.
+Gas supply of Iranian gas to Iraq amounted to 55 mcm/d.
+It is about 40% of Iraqi gas demand. its gas supply, will face an unsolvable problem of not meeting domestic demand during the upcoming heatwave.
 The country is expected to experience widespread power outages this summer.

 China, India, and Pakistan are the largest buyers of Qatari LNG.
-It is Asia that has been the key victim of the provocative Israeli attack.
+It is Asia that has been key victim of provocative Israeli attack.

 In 2025, Qatar became the leading supplier of LNG to China.

-Now, China will be forced to increase its purchases of Australian LNG.
-There is a chance that Chinese state-owned companies will open their terminals for LNG from the Arctic LNG 2 and Baltic medium-tonnage projects on a large scale.
-Similar discussions are taking place in the oil market regarding the admission of Russian "sanctioned" oil to the offshore terminals of state-owned oil companies.
+Now China will be forced to increase its purchases of Australian LNG.
+There is a chance that Chinese state-owned companies will open their terminals for Russian LNG from Arctic LNG 2 and Baltic medium-tonnage projects.
+Similar discussions are taking place in oil market regarding admission of Russian "sanctioned" oil to crude import terminals of Chinese state-owned oil companies.

 Qatar provided 100% of LNG imports to Pakistan.
-At the same time, Pakistan faced the problem of excess supplies due to the compression of the domestic gas market.
-In recent years, Pakistan has penalized the supply of part of the Qatari LNG.
-Now the problem is the opposite - Pakistan is forced to find all the necessary volume in the spot (!) market.
-This creates crisis conditions for the poor Pakistani gas market.
+At the same time, Pakistan faced the problem of excess supplies due to stagantion of domestic gas market.
+In recent years, Pakistan has cancel a lot of Qatari LNG cargoes due to oversupply even under pre-war price levels.
+Now the problem is the opposite - Pakistan is forced to find all the necessary import volume on spot (!) market.
+This creates crisis conditions for poor Pakistani gas market.

-LNG itself accounts for half of India's gas market (the rest is self-produced gas).
+LNG itself accounts for half of India's gas market (the rest is locally produced gas).
 India's energy system is predominantly coal-based and can withstand reduced gas supplies.
-However, the simultaneous decline in LNG, LPG, and oil supplies, coupled with rising energy import prices, places immense pressure on India's financial system.
-The rupee's exchange rate is currently being artificially maintained through the burning of gold and foreign currency reserves.
-The prolonged war in the Middle East will inevitably lead to a weakening of the rupee and further increases in local currency import prices.
-All of this leads to a collapse in gas demand, primarily from fertilizer producers.
+However, simultaneous market crisis in LNG, LPG, and oil supplies, coupled with rising energy import prices, places immense pressure on India's financial system.
+Rupee's exchange rate is currently being artificially maintained through burning of Indian gold and foreign currency reserves.
+Prolonged war in Middle East will inevitably lead to a weakening of rupee and further increases in energy import prices denominated in rupees.
+All of this leads to a collapse in domestic gas demand, primarily aming domestic fertilizer producers.

-Russian LNG projects that have been blacklisted by the West may improve their position in the market.
-However, this is hindered by the lengthening of the logistics routes for exporting LNG from the Baltic and Yamal regions due to the freezing of the Arctic Ocean and the attacks by Ukraine and the United Kingdom on LNG carriers in the Mediterranean Sea, which is caused by a shortage of available gas carriers of both ice-class and non-ice-class.
-However, the situation will improve significantly with the opening of the summer navigation on the Northern Sea Route.
+Russian LNG projects, which have been blacklisted by the West, may reimprove their position in international LNG market.
+However, this is levered by lengthening of LNG export logistics routes from the Baltic and Yamal regions due to seasonal freeze of Arctic ocean and Ukrainian attack on Russian LNG carrier in Mediterranean Sea, caused by a shortage of available LNG carriers of both ice-class and non-ice-class.
+However, the situation will improve significantly with opening of summer navigation on Northern Sea Route.

 Notes: